Skip to main content

 const provider = wallet.getProvider()

-const walletAddress = await wallet.getAddress()
+const walletAddress = wallet.getAddress()

-const chainId = await wallet.getChainId()
+const chainId = wallet.getChainId()

 // The sequence utils `isValidMessageSignature` method can validate signatures